olaoluwa-98/codechauffeur.com/content/articles/how-to-add-custom-validation-rules-to-adonis-validator.md

 ## Ways to use Adonis Validator

 - **Route Level Validation**: This validates the `request` payload before it proceeds to the `Controller`.
-Check [here](https://adonisjs.com/docs/4.1/validator#_route_validator)
+Check [here](https://adonisjs.com/docs/4.1/validator#_route_validator).
-- **Middleware Level Validation**: Here, you perform the validation in a middleware
+- **Middleware Level Validation**: Here, you perform the validation in a middleware.
 - **Validation in the Controller**: You perform the validation in the controller.

 You can use any method you like or the one that suits your code structure.
-I use `Route Level Validation` when I'm expecting a high number of input fields, I use `Middleware Level Validation` whenever I need to access the `auth` object and I used `Validation in the Controller` when it's one or two validations I want perform.
+I use `Route Level Validation` when I'm expecting a high number of input fields, I use `Middleware Level Validation` whenever I need to access the `auth` object and I used `Validation in the Controller` when it's one or two validations I want to perform.

 In our example, we'll use `Validation in the Controller`.
 Import the Validator in `CharacterController`: